zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 But that's a specific claim about what happens with the training distribution "mod arithmetic with inputs less than a googol", the test distribution "mod arithmetic with inputs over a googol", and the optimizer "go through all programs in order until you find one that fits the training distribution."
 It's not a generic claim that the inner optimizers found by outer optimizers will want what some humans who assembled the training set [optimistically imagined they would want](https://www.lesswrong.com/posts/RcZeZt8cPk48xxiQ8/anthropomorphic-optimism).

-In the case of human evolution, we know as a historical fact that the first program found by the optimizer "greedy local search of mutations and recombinations" for the training task "optimize inclusive genetic fitness in the environment of evolutionary adaptedness" did not generalize to optimizing inclusive genetic fitness in the test distribution of the modern world.
+In the case of human evolution—again, our only example of outer optimization producing general intelligence—we know as a historical fact that the first program found by the optimizer "greedy local search of mutations and recombinations" for the training task "optimize inclusive genetic fitness in the environment of evolutionary adaptedness" did not generalize to optimizing inclusive genetic fitness in the test distribution of the modern world.
 Likewise, your claim that selective breeding "basically works" is problematized by all the times when it doesn't work—like when [selecting for small subpopulation sizes in insects results in of cannabalism of larvæ rather than restricted breeding](https://www.lesswrong.com/posts/QsMJQSFj7WfoTMNgW/the-tragedy-of-group-selectionism), or when [selecting chickens that lay the most eggs in a coop gets you more aggressive chickens who make their neighbors less productive](https://www.lesswrong.com/posts/KE8wPzGiX5QPotyS8/conjuring-an-evolution-to-serve-you).

 **Simplicia**: _[nodding]_ Uh-huh.
 With you so far.